 Based on available information (e.g. nature conservation inventories) and our own investigations, we survey the status of the habitats in an area and identify valuable natural objects.
 We assess the impact of projects on the surrounding habitats of flora and fauna as well as on ecological connectivity.

 We help optimize projects to protect valuable natural objects.
 At the same time we plan measures to protect plants and animals and their habitats and how they are connected to one another.

 Interventions in natural habitats cannot always be entirely avoided.
 Which is why we plan measures that create new natural value and thus compensate for project-specific interventions.

-Creating habitat balance sheets: Habitat balance sheets compare losses and gains and are therefore an effective tool for assessing a project's impact.
+Environmental impact reports compare losses and gains and are therefore an effective tool for assessing a project's impact.
 We use existing evaluation methods or develop new, project-specific solutions.